stumpapp/stump/README.md

 In general, the following areas are good places to start:

 - Translation, so Stump is accessible to as many people as possible
-  - Stump uses Crowdin for translations.
-You can find the project [here](https://crowdin.com/project/stump)
+  - [Crowdin](https://crowdin.com/project/stump) is being used for translations
 - Writing comprehensive tests
 - Designing UI elements/sections or improving the existing UI/UX
 - Docker build optimizations, caching, etc